Judicial selection

 Center for Judicial Ethics, National Center for State Courts.

-A clearinghouse for information about judicial ethics and discipline and publisher of Judicial Conduct Reporter.
-A quarterly publication that summarizes recent decisions and advisory opinions, reports developments in judicial discipline, and includes articles on judicial ethics and discipline procedure topics.
+A clearinghouse for information about judicial ethics and discipline.
+It publishes the Judicial Conduct Reporter, a quarterly publication that summarizes recent decisions and advisory opinions, reports developments in judicial discipline, and includes articles on judicial ethics and discipline procedure topics.

-How a judge is selected in Massachusetts, Mass.
-Trial Court Law Libraries.
+How a judge is selected in Massachusetts, Massachusetts Law Updates, Official Blog of the Massachusetts Trial Court Law Libraries, August 21, 2018.

 An introduction to artificial intelligence for federal judges, Federal Judicial Center.